nwgreenl/nwgreenl.github.io/dev.md

 # Dev Things

-_What I'm up to professionally and recreationally_
+_What I'm up to dev-wise_

 ---

-Currently looking to solve technical challenges in interesting problem spaces ✌️

-### Professionally

-I love learning and working across various web and data tech stacks, and _was_ using the following at [my last job](https://www.shopify.com/careers), which are all pretty neat 🙌

-> - Ruby on Rails
-> - React w/ TypeScript
-> - Go
-> - GraphQL
-> - MySQL
-> - Elasticsearch
-> - Kafka
-> - GCP

----

-### Recreationally

-I'm currently playing around with the following, all of which have been pretty fun 😎
+Currently playing around with the following outside of work, all of which have been pretty fun 😎

 - [Rust](https://www.rust-lang.org/)
 - [WASM](https://rustwasm.github.io/book/what-is-webassembly.html)